 ADDITIONAL OUTING NOTES

-Chapter T Shirts will be available but in limited quantities.
+Chapter T Shirts will be available.
 Shirts are $20 each.

 We plan to have a raffle this time around with a many quality items up for grabs.
 I’ll update everyone about these great prizes as the outing gets closer.